CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="NetworkAPI..listNetworks"></a>

 ### NetworkAPI~listNetworks() ⇒ <code>Promise</code>
-gets an array of the private networks on civo cloud
+gets an array of the private networks on civo cloud [GET]

 **Kind**: inner method of [<code>NetworkAPI</code>](#NetworkAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the network list or rejects with an error